-56. (1) A settlement arrived at in the course of a conciliation proceedings, or otherwise between the employer and the collective bargaining agent or an award of an arbitrator prescribed under section 47, or an award or decision of a Labour Court delivered under section 54 or the decision of the Tribunal under section 55 shall-
+Settlements and 51.
+(1) A settlement arrived at in the course of a conciliation proceedings, or awards on whom otherwise between the employer and the collective bargaining agent or an award of binding. an arbitrator prescribed under section 42, or an award or decision of a Labour Court delivered under section 49 or the decision of the Tribunal under section 50 shall-

-(a) be binding on all parties to the industrial
+(a) be binding on all parties to the industrial dispute;